Mount Sinai Careers

 Ground breaking science.
 Advancing medicine.
 Healing made personal.

-- Participate in Clinical Trial Feasibility, Site Selection Process and Site Initiation Visit
+- Participate in Clinical Trial Feasibility, Site Selection Process and Site Initiation Visit as required

 - Pre-Screen patients by conducting Medical Records review

-- Coordinate the clinical assessments of the study subjects including but not limited to screening and evaluation of the study subjects
+- Coordinate the clinical assessments of the study subjects, including but not limited to, screening and evaluation of the study subjects

 - Collect required data and maintain the data management database